Williamsburg, Virginia: 20th century

 Goodwin dreamed of a much larger restoration along the lines of what he had accomplished with his church.
 Of modest means, he sought support and financing from a number of sources before successfully attracting the interest and major financial support of Standard Oil heir and philanthropist John D. Rockefeller Jr. and his wife Abby Aldrich Rockefeller.
-Their combined efforts created Colonial Williamsburg, restoring much of downtown Williamsburg and developing a 301 acre Historic Area celebrating the patriots and early history of America.
+Their combined efforts created Colonial Williamsburg, restoring much of downtown Williamsburg and developing a 301 acre Historic Area celebrating the patriots and early history of the colonial-era.

 As of 2022, Colonial Williamsburg is Virginia's largest tourist attraction by attendance and the cornerstone of the Historic Triangle, with Jamestown and Yorktown joined by the Colonial Parkway.
 In the 21st century, Williamsburg has continued to update and refine its attractions.
-There are more features designed to attract modern children and to offer better and additional interpretation of the African-American experience in the town.
+There are more features designed to attract modern children and to offer better and additional interpretation of the black American experience in the town.
 A century after Goodwin's work began, Colonial Williamsburg remains a work in progress.

 In addition to Colonial Williamsburg, the city's railroad station was restored to become an intermodal passenger facility.
 In nearby James City County, the c.
 1908 C&O Railway combination passenger and freight station at Norge was preserved and, with a donation from CSX Transportation, relocated in 2006 to a site at the Williamsburg Regional Library's Croaker Branch.
 Other landmarks outside the historic area include Carter's Grove and Gunston Hall.

 In 1932, a Catholic church was built to minister to students at the College of William & Mary.
 Old Saint Bede was made a national shrine, dedicated to Our Lady of Walsingham.

-Recent history

-The third of three debates between Republican President Gerald Ford and Democratic challenger Jimmy Carter was held at Phi Beta Kappa Memorial Hall at The College of William & Mary on October 22, 1976.
-Perhaps in tribute to the historic venue, as well as to the United States Bicentennial celebration, both candidates spoke of a "new spirit" in America.
+On October 22, 1976, the third of three debates between Republican President Gerald Ford and Democratic challenger Jimmy Carter in the 1976 presidential election was held at Phi Beta Kappa Memorial Hall at the College of William & Mary, during which both candidates, perhaps in tribute to the historic venue and the United States Bicentennial celebration, spoke of a "new spirit" in America.

 The 9th G7 summit took place in Williamsburg in 1983.
 The participants discussed the growing debt-crisis, arms control and greater cooperation between the Soviet Union and the G7 (subsequently the G8).
-At the end of the meeting, Secretary of State George P. Shultz read to the press a statement confirming the deployment of American Pershing II-nuclear rockets in West Germany later in 1983.
+At the end of the meeting, Secretary of State George P. Shultz read to the press a statement confirming the deployment of American Pershing II-nuclear missiles in West Germany later in 1983.

+21st century

 On May 3, 2007, Britain's Queen Elizabeth II visited Jamestown and Williamsburg.
 She had previously visited Williamsburg in 1957.
 Many world leaders, including President George W. Bush, visited Jamestown to mark its 400th anniversary.
 The celebration began in part in 2005 with events leading up to the anniversary, and was celebrated statewide throughout 2007, though the official festivities took place during the first week of May.

 On February 5, 2009, President Barack Obama took his first trip aboard Air Force One to a House Democrats retreat in the city to attend and address their "Issues Conference".